marceloburegio/cordova-plugin-zxing/README.md

         'barcode_formats':[
             'QR_CODE',
             'CODE_39',
             'CODE_128'], // Put a list of formats that the scanner will find.
-A blank list ([]) will enable scan of all barcode types.
+A blank list ([]) will enable scan of all barcode types
-        'extras':{
-            'SCAN_TYPE':2 // Additional extra parameters
-        }
-    }
+        'extras':{} // Additional extra parameters.
+See [ZXing Journey Apps][1] IntentIntegrator and Intents for more details }
     ```